BMayhew/awesome-sites-to-test-on/contributing.md

 - Link and description should follow the existing format.
 - Self promoting is fine as long as you are here to help!
+- github action is set to automatically check links to ensure no broken links using [Linkinator](https://github.com/JustinBeckwith/linkinator)

 Thank you for your suggestions!